 By Louise Martin, Solicitor, Director & Family Mediator

-The family mediator is a facilitator and plays an important role in managing and guiding the discussions that the couple have between them.
-The mediator is not the judge and will not impose their judgment, but will instead work with the couple in a neutral way.
+1. You call the shots.
+The family mediator is a facilitator and plays an important role in managing and guiding the discussions that the couple has between them.
+The mediator is not the judge but will instead work with the couple in a neutral way.

-This gives opportunity for frank discussion, to lay the cards on the table, so to speak, and to get to the real issues.
-Sometimes, the stumbling blocks to reaching certain outcomes, can be something else entirely.
+2. Discussions are without prejudice and confidential.
+This allows frank conversations, to lay the cards on the table, so to speak, and to get to the real issues.
+Sometimes, the stumbling blocks to reaching certain outcomes can be something else entirely.

-It is widely considered that family mediation is cheaper than the host of legal costs that can come with instructing solicitors and counsel, paying court fees etc.
+6. It is cheaper than court.
+It is widely considered that family mediation is cheaper than the host of legal costs that can come with instructing solicitors and counsel, paying court fees, etc.

 Family mediation will not always be suitable for everyone, and the mediator will determine suitability at the MIAM.
 It may also be helpful to combine mediation with getting legal advice, as the mediator will not provide legal advice to the parties.